Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: : an Instantiation of

-with probability $1-\frac{1}{|\mathcal{X}|}$.
-Here, the probability is {over the random choice of the JL transform matrix $\JLmatrix$.
-However, for a given matrix that is known to satisfy the JL lemma, i.e., \cref{def:JL_lemma}, the above statement is deterministic. } \end{enumerate} \end{lemma}
+with probability $1-\frac{1}{|\mathcal{V}|}$.
+Here, the probability is over the random choice of the JL transform matrix $\JLmatrix$.
+However, for a given matrix that is known to satisfy the JL lemma, i.e., \cref{def:JL_lemma}, the above statement is deterministic. \item With probability $1-\frac{1}{|\mathcal{V}|}$, the matrix $\JLmatrix$ satisfies

+Here, the probability is also over the random choice of the JL transform matrix $\JLmatrix$ as explained above. \end{enumerate} \end{lemma}